corytodd/Blockout/readme.md

 An overlay tool for blacking out regions of a screen.

+## Archived 2023.09.07

+Power Toys has a [nifty new feature](https://learn.microsoft.com/en-us/windows/powertoys/crop-and-lock) called crop & lock that is better and easier to use.

 ## Use Case

 While working with tables of dense data, my eyes sometimes wander which makes reading